Telonof/TuneinCrew/README.md

 ## Credits

 A massive thank you goes to **Guki92** for figuring out and implementing radio stations into the game, and also with testing this tool for many hours catching a lot of my mistakes.

+A thank you goes to **Mive82** for finding out how to remove the pop sound heard when opening the map.